grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Associated technologies

 The `associated_technologies` front matter is a sequence of strings that refer to taxonomies in the website data directory.
-If you are a Grafana Labs employee, you can add view the associated technologies in the [website data directory](https://github.com/grafana/website/tree/master/data/taxonomies/associated_technologies).
+If you are a Grafana Labs employee, you can view the associated technologies in the [website data directory](https://github.com/grafana/website/tree/master/data/taxonomies/associated_technologies).

 The `associated_technologies` value is the filename without the file extension.
 For example, to refer to author defined in the `mimir.yaml` file, use `mimir`.